stafyniaksacha/documentation-V2/src/api/2/controller-collection/create/index.md

 {{{since "1.3.0"}}}

-You can also provide an optional body with a data mapping that allow you to exploit the full capabilities of ourpersistent data storage layer, [ElasticSearch](https://www.elastic.co/products/elasticsearch) (check here the [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/mapping.html)).
+You can also provide an optional body with a data mapping that allow you to exploit the full capabilities of our persistent data storage layer.

 This method will only update the mapping if the collection already exists.

----

-## Arguments

-* `collection`: data collection to create
-* `index`: data index that will host the new data collection

 ---